-A bunch of videos and interviews were recorded in both English and French up until this day... you can check it out with a simple YouTube search for Guillaume or me.
+A bunch of videos and interviews were recorded in both English and French up until this day... you can check it out with a simple YouTube search for Guillaume or myself.

 I've already published a case study on how to get featured in podcasts.
-Just go there and you'll see everything, including my high-performing email template.
+Just head over there and you'll see everything, including my high-performing email template.

 You can find some of our podcasts on our lempire's podcasts page too.